silabs-MarkU/se-scripts/README.md

 #### Create Application Image

-1. Using GSDK 4.1.2, create a `zwave_soc_switch_on_off` project.
+1. Using GSDK 4.1.2, create a `zwave_soc_switch_on_off` project
 2. Open the .slcp file and make and make any required adjustments to the region
 3. Software Components --> Z-Wave --> Z-Wave Core Component --> Configure
 4. USLR was selected for our purposes, shown below:
 ![uslr](https://user-images.githubusercontent.com/111395060/197109020-ecc84082-6557-4bfe-9498-22c776762a11.png)
-5. Copy the resulting .hex image to the same location where you've placed your bootloader `_v1` and `_v2` images above.
+5. Copy the resulting .hex image to the same location where you've placed your bootloader `_v1` and `_v2` images above

 #### Keys
-1. If you have existing keys that have been used with your target device, then locate them, as they'll be used in next steps.
+1. If you have existing keys that have been used with your target device, then locate them, as they'll be used in next steps
-2. If not, you'll be leaving the key parameters of the main.sh script blank, and the script will generate new keys for use with your device.
+2. If not, you'll be leaving the key parameters of the main.sh script blank, and the script will generate new keys for use with your device
    * Your device must not have been used for Secure Boot previously if using this option.
-You must locate keys tied to that device otherwise.
+You must locate keys tied to that device otherwise

 #### Running the script:

-1. As mentioned above, the script performs some steps automatically if desired (identifying the device part number, locating the WSTK, and generating keys).
+1. As mentioned above, the script performs some steps automatically if desired (identifying the device part number, locating the WSTK, and generating keys)
-   The call to the main script in the example below makes use of these automatic features by placing `junk` values for device and WSTK, as well as leaving out parameters for existing keys.
+   The call to the main script in the example below makes use of these automatic features by placing `junk` values for device and WSTK, as well as leaving out parameters for existing keys
 2. First call the script with no parameters, as `./master.sh`.
-You will receive instructions on input parameters.
+You will receive instructions on input parameters
 3. Next call the script with your specific parameters.
-The call below will function properly on a new ZGM230 Thunderboard if all instructions were followed to this point.
+The call below will function properly on a new ZGM230 Thunderboard if all instructions were followed to this point
 4. You will see output as follows, but *Make sure to store the resulting keys!
 Your device cannot be updated in the future without them!*

 ```